Luis Gil (baseball)

 Luis Ángel Gil ([xil]; born June 3, 1998) is a Dominican professional baseball pitcher for the New York Yankees of Major League Baseball (MLB).
-He made his MLB debut in 2021.
+Gil signed with the Minnesota Twins as an international free agent in 2015, and he made his MLB debut in 2021 with the Yankees.
+He won the American League Rookie of the Year award in 2024.